victoriavals/simple-multi-agent-cv-analyzer/README.md

 - **Demo Mode**: Use included sample CV for testing

 The app displays the report on-screen and provides a download button for the exact same content.

+- The app displays a small footer at the bottom: `made by Naufal Firdaus for Krenovation Assessment Test`

 ## Output Format